miyamura-web/Market_Research_Using_AQI_Analytics_For_AirPure_Innovations/README.md

 ```

 ## Problem Statements :
-See the attach file "Primary_and_Secondary_Analysis"
+See the attach file "Primary_and_Secondary_Analysis.pdf"